We are now accepting applications for our 2017 Summer Internship

 - Attend key meetings, conference calls and take notes

-- Database management, mass mailings, and other general office needs
+- Some database management, mass mailings, and other general office needs

 Knowledge, Skills & Abilities

 - Excellent verbal and written communication.

 - Proficiency in Word, Excel, Outlook, Power Point and Internet research required

 - Must be detail oriented and show initiative

 - Project management and/or planning experience is preferred